 The queue experience is particularly powerful in colouring customer satisfaction levels because it is the last touch point a retailer has with a customer.
 The key to making the consumer’s queuing experience positive is to provide a system that is fair, fast, simple and relaxing.
 Customers are happier when they are distracted and believe that their patience will pay off and like to be given signs of hope.
 Single line queuing is preferable for customers as it makes the queue look as though it is moving faster, even if it may not be.
 According to Popular Mechanics, without signs displaying wait time, people will overestimate the time by 23%.

-Tensator’s InQ-TV and Call Forward systems have a dual purpose in that they can provide wait times throughout the queue as well as offering entertainment as a distraction and enabling further promotional opportunities.
+Tensator’s InQ-TV and electronic queuing systems have a dual purpose in that they can provide wait times throughout the queue as well as offering entertainment as a distraction and enabling further promotional opportunities.

 2).
 Cost reduction